Fifty Shades of Green – in reality, there are millions of shades of green in Salento, Colombia’s beautiful Coffee Region

 Best Place to Eat

 However, I’d like to recommend two restaurants: The first one is El Tejadito De Salento, located on Carrera 6 #32.
-The portions are generous, the staff is friendly’n’fun, and the views just amazing.
+The portions are generous, the staff is friendly’n’fun, and the views are just amazing.

 They have a rather limited menu – about two main courses per day, but these are truly a bargain since you get a starter and even a house drink with it.